whykay-01/website-scrapper/README.md

 # Website scrapper

-This is a simple program that will help you to scrap the webpage and extract all the email addresses from it.
+This is a simple program that will help you to scrap the webpage and extract some routine and repetitve information from it.

+It is supposed to help a user to scrap for certain things, such as email addresses, phone numbers, URLs, and etc. through providing a link for the website.

+After that, you could specify where do you want the program to save the results (CSV files, Excel files, TXT files, etc.)

 # Quick Start